linode/apl-docs/docs/inst-prerequisites.md

 Otomi supports 3 cloud provides.
 The `aws`, `azure` and `google` providers include creating optimized storage classes and optional integration with L7 load balancers (like an ALB in AWS and a Application Gateway in Azure).

-### Other clouds and on-prem
+### Digital Ocean

+Install Otomi on a Kubernetes cluster in Digital Ocean, use the `digitalocean` provider.

+### All others

-Use the `custom` provider for all other clouds and when running Kubernetes on your own hardware (including Minikube and Kind on your local machine).
+Use the `custom` provider for all other clouds and when running Kubernetes on your own hardware (including Minikube on your local machine).
 The custom provider uses the default available storage classes.
 The only requirement for using the custom provider is to be able to create a Kubernetes LoadBalancer Service that obtains an external accessible IP.

 ## Kubernetes versions